Designed for the demands of TEVAR

 Bench-top evaluations are intended to demonstrate relative physical characteristics and may not correlate to clinical results.

 Boufi et al.,1 states that conformability implies adequacy of contact between the device and landing zone.
 Adverse events such as compression failures and Type I endoleak have been associated with inadequate conformability.2,3

-Designed for flexibility and conformability
+Designed for conformability

 - Risk Factor Analysis of Bird Beak Occurrence after Thoracic Endovascular Aortic Repair.
 Boufi, M. et al., European Journal of Vascular and Endovascular Surgery, Volume 50, Issue 1, 37-43.